EdV2/SomaCubeAndConnectionGraphs/README.md

 cube.dot - output example from SomaTableTry1.xml

 Cube2ConnectionGraph1.dot - output example from Cube2ConnectionGraph.xml

+SomaCubeGraphs.zip - zip file of the "cube graphs" made from AllSolutionsStringFormat1to27_2Review.csv.
+These files can be imported onto the "stage" of Edgy for viewing and analysis

+Cube2ConnectionGraphs1.zip - zip file of both the cube graph and the connection graph.
+There is an overcount of Green to Red connections which has been fixed in
+Cube2ConnectionGraph2OneClick_RedGreenFix.xml

 I post about this project and mathematical art/art on Twitter @mathart4all